thejpster/website/content/about.md

 ## Cars

-I have a 1995 Jaguar Sovereign 3.2 LWB (long wheel-base), which I purchased at the end of 2011.
-Its condition varies as time and funds allow, but when it working order it is used for family trips at the weekend.
+I used to own a 1995 Jaguar Sovereign 3.2 LWB (long wheel-base), between 2011 and 2021.

-I owned an electric Nissan Leaf for three years, but currently just have the Jaguar, and the use of my wife's electric MG 5.
+I owned an electric Nissan Leaf for three years, but currently just have the use of my wife's electric MG 5.

 ## Model Railways